Hannnatu/lambda-functions-project/README.md

 ### Description:

-The Lambda function fetches all EBS snapshots owned by the same account ('self') and also retrieves a list of active EC2 instances (running and stopped).
-For each snapshot, it checks if the associated volume (if exists) is not associated with any active instance.
-If it finds a stale snapshot, it deletes it, effectively optimizing storage costs.
+Lambda Functions fetches all the EBS Snapshots owned by my account "self" and gathers the ec2 instances both running and stopped, checks if each snapshot is associated with a volume or not and then deletes the snapshots that are not.
+Doing this ensures cost-optimization.